 So, what will you do with it?
 Allow your experience to be your teacher.
 Allow both good and poor choices to guide you respectively.
 Be willing to be right; be willing to be wrong; be willing to stand and face your music.
 Let the past hold the flashlight on your path forward, as you stand boldly in the present, and step courageously into your future.

 Will others judge you for your actions?
 Oh hell yes they will, because judgers gonna judge, and sometimes with a vengeance!
-Incidentally, I’m quite sure Jesus would NOT have judged --> #WWJD.
-Yet sadly, people tend to suck that way.
+Sadly, people tend to suck that way.
 For some reason, we take pleasure in other people’s pain.
-We relish in others’ mistakes, thinking it somehow validates or justifies our own, but not really, not at all.
+We relish in others’ mistakes, thinking it somehow validates or justifies our own.
+But it doesn't, not really, not at all.
 Those who condemn and judge you are making their choices in those moments, which have their own lessons.
 Remember, someone else's judgment of you is not about you, it's about them, and you don't have to believe or subscribe to it.
 Notice if you feel charged by it.
 If you're especially bugged by someone's judgment, then it's likely you believe it too, which means there's some soul-searching for you to do.
 Otherwise, leave it alone and stay in your lane.

 It’s your choice – choose wisely.